EvanGyori/VulkanWrapper/README.md

 - Requires C++20 but I should be able to add support for as low as C++11 if I feel like it.
 - I only added struct and RAII object aliases for the most commonly used stuff.
 To add support for certain extensions, look at `include/VulkanStructAliases.h` or `include/VulkanObjectAliases.h`.
 - You must either initialize the Vulkan struct aliases using designated initializers or set the members after using the default constructor.
 See [Usage](#usage) for more info.
 This will change once I get my hands on C++26's compile-time reflection.
+- Uses Vulkan functions directly meaning the Vulkan Loader is required at compile-time.
+Can't DLL load at runtime.

 ## Usage